-In addition to the observation deck in Menara offers several additional entertainment: a small aquarium, XD cinema, F1 simulator, a mini-zoo.
+In addition to the observation deck in Menara offers several additional entertainment: a small aquarium, XD-cinema, F1 car simulator, mini-zoo.
 At the foot of the towers is completely free to walk through the cultural Park, designed as a traditional Malay village.
 Read more about Menara here...

 Batu caves – the most famous cultural attraction of the capital.
-The caves themselves, however, are located outside the city, but you can get there by taxi, Shuttle, subway or bus does not make any difficulties.
+The caves themselves, however, are located outside the city, but you can get there by taxi, Shuttle bus or metro not to make any difficulties.
 In the caves, which are located in slope of mount Batu, there are several cave temples the Hindus, who are one of the most important places and to the pilgrimage of the faithful.
 The entrance to the cave is guarded by a huge statue of Murugan – son of Shiva.